 “Does everyone have waterproofs?” asks the ranger, looking around him.
 The thirty-two of us, crammed into the tiny room, nod grimly.
 Yes, yes we do.
 And we know we’re going to need them.

 We’re all here for one purpose: to trek through the tangled Bwindi Impenetrable Forest in search of the rare and elusive mountain gorilla.
-Even at an eye-watering USD $600 per person this is still Uganda’s number one tourist attraction – a once-in-a-lifetime experience available only to a privileged few.
+Even at an eye-watering USD $600 per person gorilla safaris are still Uganda’s number one tourist attraction – a once-in-a-lifetime experience available only to a privileged few.
 We all know we are extremely lucky to be there, but this is rainy season and the weather is terrible.
 We just wish it would stop.

-I arrived in Bwindi the night before, travelling from the Rwandan border after successfully climbing the volcano Nyiragongo just the day before (if you want to know more about that, read Nyiragongo: The World’s Largest Lava Lake – the photos are pretty awesome!).
+All gorilla trekking in Uganda takes place in Bwindi Impenetrable Forest in west Uganda.
+I arrived there the night before, travelling from the Rwandan border after successfully climbing the volcano Nyiragongo just the day before (if you want to know more about that, read Nyiragongo: The World’s Largest Lava Lake – the photos are pretty awesome!).

 I’m travelling round East Africa with my friend and fellow travel blogger Linn (check out her blog here), and a Ugandan tour guide named Hassan who has been our driver, organizer and all-round hero for the past two weeks.
 As we drive north from the border along a winding and bumpy road that ascends gradually into the mountains, we begin to catch glimpses of the Bwindi Impenetrable Forest hugging the hillsides.
 Mist hangs in the valleys and coats the trees in an eerie white cloak; you can clearly see why early British explorers in Africa were afraid of it, and called it ‘impenetrable’.